ethanp/HIIM/readme.md

 Looking online, I see I'm not the first person to think of this.
 But there's no app that does exactly like I want...so it shouldn't be too hard to make.

+Disclaimer: the analogy here is it's like some zen mester slapping you on the wrist to keep you focused.
+But in general, I have no idea if this app is kosher to the wisdom of meditation.